Daniel Boyarin: Views and writings

-Historic Paul Scholarship
+Views on the State of Israel

-Views on Israel
+Boyarin is a self-proclaimed Jewish anti-Zionist and has been highly critical of Israeli governments.
+In the preface to one of his books, where he discusses the many versions of Judaism in late antiquity and the binary model that gatekeeps definitions of Judaism, he writes in passing:

-Boyarin has complex views on Zionism and a critical view of the Israeli government.
-In the preface to one of his books, where he discusses the many versions of Judaism in late antiquity and the binary model that gatekeeps definitions of Judaism, he writes in passing: "On the stairs of my synagogue, in Berkeley, on Rosh Hashanah this year, I was told that I should be praying in a mosque, and versions of this, less crude perhaps, are being hurled at Jews daily by other Jews. [...]
+"On the stairs of my synagogue, in Berkeley, on Rosh Hashanah this year, I was told that I should be praying in a mosque, and versions of this, less crude perhaps, are being hurled at Jews daily by other Jews. [...]
 More piercing to me is the pain of watching a tradition, my Judaism, to which I have dedicated my life, disintegrating before my eyes.
 It has been said by many Christians that Christianity died at Auschwitz, Treblinka, and Sobibor.
 I fear, God forbid, that my Judaism may be dying at Nablus, Deheishe, Betein (Bethel), and El-Khalil (Hebron). [...]
 If we are not for ourselves, other Jews say to me, who will be for us?
-And I answer, but if we are for ourselves alone, what are we?"
-In a highly publicised essay, Alvin H. Rosenfeld, Director of the Institute for the Study of Contemporary Anti-Semitism, criticised Boyarin for these words - and in particular for the parallel to the Holocaust, which, according to Rosenfeld, is 'a sure sign that lucid thinking has been replaced by bias' - and concludes that through these remarks, 'Jewish identity is affirmed in opposition to the Jewish state'.
-Rosenfeld's 'controversial report' and, especially, his use of quotations, have been criticised for taking things out of context.
+And I answer, but if we are for ourselves alone, what are we?"Boyarin first made this remark (2003) in an essay included in Tony Kushner, Alisa Solomon (eds.)Wrestling with Zion: Progressive Jewish-American Responses to the Israeli-Palestinian Conflict,Grove Press, 2003 ISBN 978-0-802-14015-9.